DEMG-DEV/SimpleBlockchainDataBase/README.md

 ## Test
 - **Test1.py**, This test just creates the genesis block of the blockchain.
 - **Test2.py**, This test add a one block to the blockchain and prints the blocks.
 - **Test3.py**, This test add 2 blocks into the blockchain, prints the blocks and validate the blockchain.
+- **Test4.py**, This shows all the blocks.

 ## Install
 From test.pypi.org